East Sussex SEND Strategy

 Education East Sussex worked with ESPCF to host engagement events.
 This allowed us to talk to parent carers and school leaders about which SEND priorities to include in the Strategy.

 Parent carer events

-- supported parent carers to talk about what needs to happen to improve SEND services in East Sussex and how to do this
+- supported parent carers to talk about what needs to happen to improve East Sussex SEND services.
+This includes how we will do this

 - provided time and space for representatives to listen to parent carer experiences, views, and ideas.
 This included health practitioners and the Local Authority

 The events highlighted valuable suggestions that fed into the SEND Strategy.

 Children and Young People events

 We held workshops with young people from different youth groups.
 This included the Young SEND Ambassadors.

 The young people created a statement that we use as a foundation for the Strategy:

 ‘All people who work with Children and Young People with SEND understand what matters to them, they listen to them and know how to help them be included and happy.
 This allows them to enjoy their education and make good academic, social and emotional progress to achieve their ambitions.’

 We published a consultation (also known as a survey) in October 2022.
 The aim of the survey was to collect more comments and views.
 The results of that consultation were considered ahead of the final version of the Strategy.